Nashville DUI Defense Attorney

 Driving under the influence (DUI) is a misdemeanor charge in most cases, but it can interfere with your life in ways that most other misdemeanors cannot.
 Being convicted of DUI usually means that your license will be automatically suspended.
 Not being able to drive is a big problem for a lot of people.
 Getting to school, work, or even the grocery store might be a huge challenge if you are not able to drive yourself.
 Other penalties may include substance abuse treatment and DUI school, both of which can take up a lot of time or cause you to miss out on other obligations.

-Attorney Lance K. Baker is dedicated to fighting for people who have been accused of DUI, BUI, DWI, and related offenses.
-He has been recognized by prestigious organizations like Super Lawyers and The National Trial Lawyers for his work in DUI defense.
+Our team is dedicated to fighting for people who have been accused of DUI, BUI, DWI, and related offenses.
+Attorney Baker has been recognized by prestigious organizations like Super Lawyers and The National Trial Lawyers for his work in DUI defense.

 Two Common DUI Defenses